Contact Info:

 A visitation plan is not legally binding until it becomes part of a court order.
 In cases where parents have substantial animosity toward each other and cannot effectively communicate, one of the parties may be unwilling to follow the court-ordered visitation schedule.

 If a party who has been awarded visitation is denied their time with the child, the parent denying the access may be in contempt of the visitation order.
 A contempt finding is intended to secure compliance with the court-ordered visitation and may result in significant penalties for the uncooperative party.
-A knowledgeable lawyer could explain the process of filing a petition for contempt, and describe the sanctions a court might enter against the non-compliant parent.
+A knowledgeable visitation lawyer could explain the process of filing a petition for contempt, and describe the sanctions a Saratoga Springs court might enter against the non-compliant parent.

 If you are a parent, step-parent, or grandparent seeking visitation, you need to understand the legal process to establish an enforceable visitation schedule.
-You could benefit from the advice of a lawyer who has worked with these disputes before.
+You could benefit from the advice of a hard-working lawyer who has worked with these disputes before.

 If a court has awarded you visitation, but a parent is refusing to abide by the schedule, a Saratoga Springs visitation lawyer could protect you from that interference.
 Call now to determine how you might secure your right to visitation and maintain contact with the child once visitation is established.